dlab-berkeley/DIGHUM101-2020/README.md

-# DIGHUM101-2020
+# DIGHUM101-2020: Python Practice for the Digital Humanities
 Instructor:
 Evan Muzzall, PhD
 [Instructional Services Lead](https://dlab.berkeley.edu/people/evan-muzzall)
 [UC Berkeley D-Lab](https://dlab.berkeley.edu/)

-### Welcome to DIGHUM101 - Summer 2020!

 ![dogreading](Img/giphy-dog.gif)

-### This is the GitHub repository for DIGHUM101.
+### Welcome!
+This is the GitHub repository for DIGHUM101.
 The structure is as follows:

 ### Directories
 - **Data/**  The Data directory contains several example datasets we will work through together during class time and for challenge questions.
 Think bigger for your project!